utkdigitalinitiatives/Islandora_manual/modules/tests/islandoraoaitest_xml.md

 Optional Notes: *

 ### Technology to use GUI or Drush
+Optional Notes:
+create a namespace
-Optional Notes: use a web browser to see the OAI provider output
+use drush to ingest the zip file use a web browser to see the OAI provider output

 #### What is the needed test environment
-Optional Notes: *
+Optional Notes:

 #### Files needed for testing
 `<br/> *folder\files.zip <br/>* \`
-Optional Notes: *
-*Horizontal line **

 #### Possible ways to test & Step by Step to replicate test

 What is the expected output

 Success

 Failure

 How verify test was successful

 Optional Notes:
-Horizontal line

 #### Make test fail
 Optional Notes: *